nehag2005/Pixel-Palette-/README.md

 3. Paint Bucket Tool: Utilizes the Flood Fill algorithm to change the color of contiguous areas sharing the same color.

-4. Eraser Tool: Lets you remove color from pixels by applying a white background.
+4. Eraser Tool: Lets you remove color from pixels.

 5. Color Picker: Allows you to select and apply different colors to your artwork.